jtsampson/G2Actuate/README.md

 patterned after chapter 47 of the [Spring Boot Reference Guide](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html) and should seem familiar to developers who are aquainted with the Spring Boot Actuator.

-## <a name="Features">Features</a>
+## <a name="Endpoints">Endpoints</a>

- * **Endpoints** G2Actuate endpoints allow you to monitor and interact with your application.
-G2Actuate includes a number of built-in endpoints.
-For example, the metrics endpoint provides basic application metrics information.
-Start up your application and look at `/metrics` (and see `/mappings` for a list of other HTTP endpoints).
+G2Actuate endpoints allow you to monitor and interact with your application.
+G2Actuate includes a numberof built-in endpoints.
+For example, the ``health`` endpoint provides basic application health information information.

-## <a name="AvailableEndpoints">Available Endpoints</a>
+The endpoints are mainly exposed with HTTP where the ID of the endpoint is mapped to a URL.
+For example, by default, the ``health`` endpoint will be mappedto ``/health``.

+The following technology are available:

  ID            | Description                                                                       | Sensitive Default | Enabled |
  ------------- | --------------------------------------------------------------------------------- | ----------------- | ------- |
 | ``beans``    | Displays a complete list of all the Spring beans in your application.             | true              | true    |